Learn how to let your contacts opt-out of possibly sensitive events such as Mother’s Day and Father’s Day.

 - Insert a button, and link to the landing page you created above.

-- Design and modify the test of the campaign as needed.
+- Design and modify the rest of the campaign as needed.

 - Save the campaign.

 Step 5: Collect your opt-outs

 Now, ahead of the sensitive event, you'll just need to decide which of your contacts to send your campaign to.
 You can select any of your existing Address books or Segments, or create a new one specifically for this campaign.
 Send the campaign above to this audience, allowing them to opt-out from further campaigns on this topic.

 Step 6: Send to the right people

 For all future email campaigns you send out for the sensitive event, be sure to always exclude contacts that have your data field for the event set to true.
 You can do this by adding an exclude clause to a segment: